APU-ACM/Useful-Language-Extensions/README.md

-# Useful Swift Extensions
+# Useful Language Extensions

-This is a collection of useful Swift extensions that I have either found on Stack Overflow/GitHub or created myself.
+This is a collection of useful extensions/protocols/helper classes for a variety of CS languages.
+I have either found these on Stack Overflow/GitHub or created them myself.
+They are organized by language and then platform, if applicable.